 - disseminate good practices, lessons learned, research findings and capacity-building tools on a regional and national level through forums and dialogues.

-More than 3,000 people have been reached to reduce inter-religious tensions, generate a spirit of understanding, contribute to the promotion of religious diversity, and develop lessons for other societies experiencing similar conflict.
+- More than 13,000 people have been reached to reduce ethno-religious tensions, generate a spirit of understanding, contribute to the promotion of religious diversity, and develop lessons for other societies experiencing similar conflict.

 “For the first time in my life entered a temple, learnt about the Bible, got to know about different religious festivals.
 For the first time in my life, I sat with people belonging to all four religions”